bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::info Default timeout

-By default, Bucketeer SDK will uses a 30s timeout to fetch data from the server.
+The initialize process default timeout is 5 seconds.

 :::

-If you want to use the feature flag on Splash or Main views, and the user opens your application for the first time, it may not have enough time to fetch the variations from the Bucketeer server.
+If you want to use the feature flag on Splash or Main views, the SDK cache may be old or not exist and may not have enough time to fetch the variations from the Bucketeer server.
 For this case, we recommend using the `Promise` returned from the initialize method.
 The Promise rejects with `BKTException` when something goes wrong.

 :::caution Initialization Timeout error

 During the initialization process, errors **are not** related to the initialization itself.
-Instead, they arise from timeout overflows, indicating the data variations from the server weren't received.
-It's important to note that the initialization process proceeds as usual, even if such errors occur.
-Therefore, receiving an error message does not indicate a failure in the initialization process itself.
+Instead, they arise from a timeout request, indicating the variations data from the server weren't received.
+Therefore, the SDK will work as usual and update the variations in the next [polling](javascript#polling) request.

-Even if a timeout error occurs and the SDK fails to fetch data variations during the initialization, the [polling](javascript#polling) feature will attempt to retrieve variation data from the server at regular intervals.

 :::

-The following code block illustrates `Promise` along with timeout functionality.
-In the event of a timeout error, you can present the off variation content to your users or use any other strategy to handle the error when there is no cache or the cache is not updated.
-Otherwise, if the system receives the variation data before the timeout overflow, you can provide the appropriate content to users based on the flag retrieved from the server.

 <Tabs>
 <TabItem value="js" label="JavaScript">